Frequently Asked Questions About Family Dispute Resolution (FDR)

 - the complexity of the issues

 - the value of the property involved

 - where the FDR is to take place

 - possible out-of-pocket expenses for the FDRP, such as travel and accommodation for rural centres and costs of a suitable venue.

-Each FDR session costs from around $1500 for a 2½-hour session plus incidental costs such as venue hire, travel, etc., if required.
-There will also usually be a fee of around $150 for each of the hour-long assessment sessions the FDRP will hold with each party.
+The initial FDR session costs from around $1900 for a 2½-hour session plus incidental costs such as venue hire, travel, etc., if required.
+If there is a follow-on session, this will cost from around $1650.
+There will also usually be a fee of around $165 for each of the hour-long assessment sessions the FDRP will hold with each party.
 By comparison, a court hearing can cost each party as much as $20,000 per day.